 A posteriori languages are based heavily on natural languages; in fact, they are often supposed to be directly related.
 For example, there are a number of "romlangs," or conlangs that are supposed to exist as part of the Romance language family, and are descended from Latin.
 Conlangers often use trends noted by historical linguistics to realistically derive daughter languages from real languages.

 Of course, many conlangs mix these styles together.

 If your conlang fits into a priori or a posteriori and another type below, choose the latter type.
 If it has some features of multiple types, select 'mixed.'

 Artlangs are any languages made mainly for artistic reasons.
 Some artlangs value aesthetics above functionality or linguistic credibility, while others are heavily researched and very naturalistic.

-Englangs are often unnaturalistic, with goals favouring aesthetics, simplicity, high information-to-sound ratio, etc. Similar are loglangs, which are created to be highly logical, and often are philosophical or psycholinguistic explorations of the possibilities for language and comprehension.
+Englangs or engineered languages are often unnaturalistic, with goals favouring aesthetics, simplicity, high information-to-sound ratio, etc. Similar are loglangs, which are created to be highly logical, and often are philosophical or psycholinguistic explorations of the possibilities for language and comprehension.

 [top]Other language types

 A signed conlang is simply any conlang which is signed, meaning the main form of communication is visual-manual instead of auditory-vocal.
 Signed conlangs can technically also be any of the other types listed here.
 Signed conlangs have a slight "advantage" on CWS - "unused" languages (criteria includes 0 words in the lexicon) are pruned after a certain amount of time, but SLs are exempt from this, since the CWS dictionary tool is not optimal for SL input.

 Proto-conlangs are ancestors to other conlangs.
 They may be created before their daughters, or afterwards.
 These are generally, but not always, a priori.